 “The fiscal policy measures to underpin the 2023 Budget for consideration and approval by Parliament include the reintroduction of tolls on selected public roads and highways with a renewed focus on leveraging technology in the collection to address the inefficiencies characterized by the previous toll collection regime,” the budget read in part.

-On November 17, 2021, government revealed motorists who ply tolled roads across the country, will no longer be required to pay tolls.
+On November 17, 2021, Mr Ofori-Atta, while presenting the 2022 budget, announced that motorists who ply tolled roads across the country will no longer be required to pay tolls.

 Mr Ofori-Atta assured the tollbooth workers would be retrained and reassigned, adding none of them would lose their jobs, as they would continue to draw their salaries.